-During the reporting from Jul 1, 2013 to June 30, 2016,a total of 2,986 water system projects for new and expanding public water systems were reviewed and approved under EPD's regulatory authority, which includes the delegation of authority program.
-The projects included, but were not limited to, the design and construction of new water source facilities (intakes, wells, and purchased water connections), water treatment plants (surface water and ground water facilities), finished water storage tanks, pumping facilities, water plant sludge/waste handling and disposal facilities, and water main additions and extensions to existing water distribution systems.
+During the reporting from Jul 1, 2016 to June 30, 2017, a total of 1,360 water system projects for new and expanding public water systems were reviewed and approved under EPD's regulatory authority, which includes the delegation of authority program.
+The projects included, but not limited to, review of engineering reports, plans and specifications related to the design and construction of new water source facilities (intakes, wells, and purchased water connections), water treatment plants (surface water and ground water facilities), finished water storage tanks, pumping facilities, water plant sludge/waste handling and disposal facilities, and water main additions and extensions to existing water distribution systems.